A Brief History of Lock-Free Programming

 In his enlightening and global hunger ending paper, Lock-Free Data Structures, Alexandrescu delves into the intricacies of designing data structures that operate without locks.

-He emphasizes the importance of atomic operations, like CAS, in building efficient and scalable concurrent systems.
+He goes into more detail about the importance of atomic operations, like CAS, in building efficient and scalable concurrent systems.

 By leveraging CAS, developers can create data structures where threads can add, remove, or modify elements without waiting for others to finish their operations.